thegr8kabeer/Hangman-Using-Python/README.md

 Alan Kay once said:
 > “The most disastrous thing that you can ever learn is your first programming language.”

-By the way Happy coding and feel free to edit my code.
+By the way Happy coding :smiley: and feel free to edit my code.

-And don't forget to follow me on instagram at https://instagram.com/thegr8kabeer/
+And don't forget to follow me on [Twitter](https://twitter.com/thegr8kabeer)